karolzak/cntk-hotel-pictures-classificator/README.md

 After you go through setup steps you can start training your model.

-In order to do it you need to run `FasterRCNN.py`script in [Detection/FasterRCNN](Detection/FasterRCNN).
+In order to do it you need to run `FasterRCNN.py`script located in [Detection/FasterRCNN](Detection/FasterRCNN).

 I'm working on Windows 10 so I run the script from Anaconda Command Prompt which should be installed during setup steps.